Christian Freedom Party of Canada

 The Christian Freedom Party of Canada, also known as the Christian Freedom/Social Credit Party of Canada, was an unregistered Canadian political party that was active from 1988 to 1996.
-It grew out of the Social Credit Party of Canada, and for most of its existence, it was registered under the Social Credit name.
+It grew out of the Social Credit Party of Canada and for most of its existence was registered under the Social Credit name.

 Origins

 In 1986, the Rev. Harvey Lainson defeated Holocaust denier Jim Keegstra to become leader of Canada's moribund Social Credit Party.
 Although Lainson ran on a right-wing platform, he was not associated with Keegstra's ideology.